giykim/mini-amazon/README.txt

 product.py: included functions to enable functionality for search bar and product pages categories.py: indicate the category of products (work in progress) templates folder:
-Most html files: For improving aesthetics of website and implementation of product pages, search bar, etc. db folder:
+Most html files: For improving aesthetics of website and implementation of product pages, search bar, product cards, etc. db folder:
 For creation of relations, we modified create.sql
 Used synthetic data to test relation constraints and code.
 Created csv files in the data folder, then modified load.sql accordingly

+Current Relations:
+Relations for Entities: Users, Sellers, Products, Tags, Categories, Purchases, Reviews (ProductReviews, SellerReviews) Relations for Relationships: CreatedProduct, IsTagged, SoldBy, CategoryOf, Inventory